This manual is for BookmarkFS, version 0.1.6.

 Currently, BookmarkFS only runs on GNU/Linux and FreeBSD.

 The major pitfall is the FUSE dependency.
-Generally speaking, FUSE is Linux-only.
-FreeBSD partially implements the FUSE protocol in its kernel, to the extent that BookmarkFS is mostly usable.
-However, that’s not the case for other operating systems.
+FUSE was originally Linux-only.
+Recent versions of the FreeBSD kernel partially implements the FUSE protocol, however, that’s not the case for other operating systems.

 For example, OpenBSD implements its own FUSE protocol, which is incompatible with the Linux one.
-While OpenBSD does provide a libfuse-compatible library, however, it only covers the high-level API, and BookmarkFS uses the low-level API.
-For a similar reason, WinFsp won’t work if you’re trying to port BookmarkFS to Microsoft Windows.
+OpenBSD does provide a libfuse-compatible library, however, it only covers the high-level API, while BookmarkFS uses the low-level API.

 Other notable portability issues: